spears up on the chatham island cliffs

 Not Threatened

 The Chatham Islands are far away.
-This plant never leaves.
-A spectacular, flax-like plant with long, broad, silvery-green leaves that arch gracefully, forming a large, dramatic clump.
-The leaves are sword-like, up to 1 metre in length, with a smooth, leathery texture.
-The silver colour is striking, giving the plant a luminous, metallic appearance that stands out against the green of the surrounding vegetation.
+Astelia chathamica never leaves.
+It is a spectacular, flax-like plant with long, broad, silvery-green leaves that arch gracefully.
+They form a large, dramatic clump.
+The leaves are sword-like, up to one metre in length.
+They have a smooth, leathery texture.
+The silver colour is striking.
+It gives the plant a luminous, metallic appearance.
+It stands out against the green of the surrounding vegetation.
 A spear made of light.
 The plant produces small, inconspicuous flowers in spring.
-The flowers are not showy, but they are followed by bright orange berries that persist into autumn.
+The flowers are not showy.
+They are followed by bright orange berries that persist into autumn.
 The berries are a valuable food source for birds on the Chatham Islands.
 A plant that feeds the island.
-Silver Spear is extremely hardy, tolerating salt spray, wind and drought.
-It is perfect for coastal gardens, modern landscapes and as a striking focal point.
-The silvery foliage provides a bold contrast to green plants, creating a dramatic statement in the garden.
-The species is native only to the Chatham Islands (Rēkohu), a remote archipelago east of New Zealand.
-The plants and animals there have evolved in isolation, producing many endemic species.
+Silver Spear is extremely hardy.
+It tolerates salt spray, wind and drought.
+It is perfect for coastal gardens and modern landscapes.
+It serves as a striking focal point.
+The silvery foliage provides a bold contrast to green plants.
+It creates a dramatic statement in the garden.
+The species is native only to the Chatham Islands (Rēkohu).
+This is a remote archipelago east of New Zealand.
+The plants and animals there have evolved in isolation.
+They produce many endemic species.
 This plant is one of them.
 A local.
 A specialist.
 To find Silver Spear is to travel to the Chatham Islands.
-Look for the large, dramatic clumps of silvery-green leaves, the bright orange berries.
-It is a plant of the remote islands, a silver spear in the wind.
-It is found nowhere else, a unique part of a unique place.
+Look for the large, dramatic clumps of silvery-green leaves.
+Look for the bright orange berries.
+It is a plant of the remote islands.
+A silver spear in the wind.
+It is found nowhere else.
+It is a unique part of a unique place.
 The wind blows across the Chathams.
 Salt spray coats the leaves.
 The silver spear does not move.
 It does not need to.
 It has been here for thousands of years.
 It will be here when the visitors leave.
 It does not need to be anywhere else.